bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 {% endhighlight %}

 Here we're passing the info we need for display to our `rx-hero-list` component.
 We pass the list of heroes and the selected hero as inputs, and then subscribe to two events as outputs.
-The important point to pay attention to here is the use of the `async` pipe.
+The important point to notice is the use of the `async` pipe.
 This pipe essentially automatically subscribes to the observable for us, and returns any emitted values.
 This means that the `rx-hero-list` component only needs to know that it's getting a list of heroes.
 It doesn't need to worry itself with any Observable business at all.